Butch Carter: Toronto Raptors

 During the 1997–1998 season, Carter served as an assistant coach for the Toronto Raptors under Darrell Walker.
 He was promoted to head coach midway through the 1997–1998 season after Walker resigned from the team with a franchise low 11–38 record.
 Carter finished the remainder of the season as interim Coach with a 5–28 record.

 During the shortened 1998–99 NBA season, Carter coached the Raptors to a 23–27 record, improving the team's winning percentage by .308 from the all-time franchise low 16–66 season.
 Carter developed a reputation for developing young players, such as Rookie of the Year and NBA All-Star Vince Carter, and eventual NBA All-Star Tracy McGrady.

 In the 1999–2000 season, Carter coached the Raptors to their first winning season (with a 45–37 record), resulting in the team's first playoff appearance.
 He became the first coach in NBA history to take a team from less than 20 wins to the playoffs in less than two years.
 However, the playoff berth was short-lived as the Raptors were eliminated in the first round by the Knicks.
 On June 14, 2000, Carter was fired.
 Richard Peddie, then president and CEO of the owner of the Raptors, accused Carter of trying to take general manager Glen Grunwald's job, which Carter denied, saying he only asked for the assistant general manager position.

+Autobiography

+In 2000, Carter published his autobiography (co-written with his brother Cris Carter).
+In the book, he detailed playing under Indiana University coach, Bobby Knight, including how one night, Knight stormed into the locker room after a practice and chewed out another player, saying he would end up like "all the rest of the n------ in Chicago, including your brothers."
+Knight denied the claim and former teammates Isiah Thomas and Mike Woodson denied ever hearing Knight use the slur.
+Knight and Carter also had issues after the coach learned how Carter had used athletic department phones for more than $1,000 in long-distance calls.